seekumuran/DSR/README.md

 **On testing**: The test suite is in `tests/` (not shown in the top-level layout above — it's there).
 Unit tests use `cmocka` (for C) and Cargo's built-in test framework (for Rust).
 Integration tests use the Python SDK and the simulated transport.
 The CI pipeline runs unit tests, integration tests, and a short fuzzer run on every commit.

 ---

-## License

-This project is available under the MIT License.
-See `LICENSE` for details.

-Third-party components:
-- 8051 emulator core: derived from `emu8051` (MIT)
-- CRC-16 CCITT implementation: public domain
-- Verilog FIFO template: derived from FPGA4FUN examples (permissive license, see `fpga/fifo/LICENSE`)

----

-*This README is accurate as of the most recent commit.
-For implementation details on specific subsystems, refer to the documentation in `docs/` and the inline comments in source files.
-Architecture Decision Records (`docs/adr/`) document significant decisions and their alternatives considered.*